rate-nl/ISO/ISMS.md

 - **Documentation:** Access approvals and removals are retained in email records.

 ### **4.2.
 Provisioning and Review**
-- The Tech Lead provisions access and conducts quarterly access reviews.
+- The Tech Lead provisions access and conducts **annual access reviews**.
+- Developers are responsible for ensuring secure implementation of access control measures within the systems they develop.
 - Records are maintained for audit purposes.

 ## 5. Authentication and Password Management
-- **2FA Implementation:**
-  - **Cloud Apps (e.g., Google Workspace, GitHub):** SSO with 2FA
-- **Password Policy:** Minimum 12 characters, 90-day expiration, and secure storage in LastPass
+- **Password Policy:** Minimum 12 characters, 90-day expiration, and secure storage in LastPass.

 ## 6. Monitoring and Logging
 - **Logs:** Collected from all on-premises and cloud systems.
-- **Review Frequency:** The Tech Lead reviews logs quarterly.
+- **Review Frequency:** The Tech Lead reviews logs annually.
 - **Retention:** Logs are retained for at least one year.

-## 7. Third-Party and Cloud Access Control
+## 7. Alternative Secure Access Methods
-- Third-party access is not currently granted.
-- Cloud administrators are the Tech Lead and Managing Director.
-- Cloud provider security settings are configured to standard compliance.
+In the event of **VPN failure**, an **alternative secure access method** must be available to ensure continued access to critical systems.
+This may include:
+- Direct secure SSH access with IP whitelisting.
+- Temporary access via emergency backup accounts (only activated under CEO approval).
+- Additional secure remote access solutions evaluated based on security needs.

 ## 8. Physical Access Control
 - Building entry requires key card access.